 Plus, there are so many cool jobs people don’t even know about like Human Rights and Opportunities Trainee and Veteran Services Officer.
 These positions make a real impact on our neighbors and friends lives and I’m proud to be a part of the process.

 I’m able to stay on my fitness routine and usually start my day at a small gym where the staff knows me.
 And after work I’ve been able to spend time with family and friends — as much as COVID restrictions allow.
 I’m a foodie, so I’ll often pick up food from a local restaurant; I like to try all different types of cuisine, and I’m a big fan of Restaurant Week in Stamford.
 I’m also involved in the Asian American Coalition Center through UConn, volunteered with Junior Achievement for financial literacy, and in the summer, I’m in a volleyball league, so you can find me doing that after work as well.

 I also start my day at the gym before logging on.
 Unlike the long hours you find working in the private sector, I finish my workday at 4:30pm, giving me time to unwind and give back.
-I’m a financial literacy volunteer at CT Money School and Literacy Volunteers of Greater Waterbury.
+I’ve volunteered at Master’s Mana Food Pantry & Resource Center in Wallingford and am training to be a Financial Literacy volunteer for CT Money School.
 Then I try to relax and enjoy spending evenings with my friends and family while finding personal time to read and catch up on new shows.